 The school district prohibits discrimination and harassment based upon or related to race, color, national origin, sex, religion, marital status, disability, age or any other unlawful basis that (1) has the purpose or effect of creating an intimidating, hostile, or offensive school environment, (2) has the purpose or effect of substantially or unreasonably interfering with a student's school performance, or (3) otherwise adversely affects a student's school opportunities.
-Students who believe that they have been the subject of unlawful discrimination or harassment due to their disability should contact the following Section 504 Coordinator: Principal Megan Soundy at 308.286.5600 (phone number), msoundy@hcardinals.org (e-mail address) or in person at school.
-Students who believe that they have been the subject of unlawful discrimination or harassment due to their sex should contact the following Title IX Coordinator: Superintendent Tony Primavera at 308.286.5600 (phone number), tprimavera@hccardinals.org (e-mail address) or in person at school.
-Students who believe that they have been the subject of any other unlawful discrimination or harassment should contact the Superintendent Tony Primavera at 308.286.5600 (phone number), tprimavera@hccardinals.org (e-mail address) or in person at school.
-Students may report discrimination or harassment to any staff member who will then forward it on to the appropriate coordinator or administrator.
-The staff member will follow school district policies to respond to the report.
+Students who believe that they have been the subject of unlawful discrimination or harassment due to their disability should contact the following

+Section 504 Coordinator: Principal Megan Soundy 308.286.5600, at msoundy@hcardinals.org or in person at school.
+Students who believe that they have been the subject of unlawful discrimination or harassment due to their sex should contact the following Title IX Coordinator: Superintendent Tony Primavera at 308.286.5600, tprimavera@hccardinals.org or in person at school.
+Students who believe that they have been the subject of any other unlawful discrimination or harassment should contact Superintendent Tony Primavera at 308.286.5600, tprimavera@hccardinals.org or in person at school.
+Students may report discrimination or harassment to any staff member who will follow school district policies to respond to the report.